Basai Wetland: Conservation threats

 Basai village is famed for Basai wetland, home of endangered migrant birds, which is under threat from unsustainable development and urbanization.
 The location of the wetland near the growing metropolis of Gurgaon has led to loss of agricultural lands and wetlands.
 Basai Wetland adjoins Sectors 9 and 10 of Gurgaon, major residential areas in the city, which were developed on land acquired from Basai village.
-Over two decades, around six‐seventh of the village's agricultural land has been lost due to urbanization and residential development.
+Over two decades, around six-sevenths of the village's agricultural land has been lost due to urbanization and residential development.
 Some agricultural area was also lost for establishing the water treatment plant of Haryana Urban Development Authority, which supplies drinking water to Gurgaon.
 Basai village has also faced the loss of five of the six village ponds (locally called johads) due to urbanization: three were lost to the residential sectors of Gurgaon, one for a public school, and another was polluted by wastewater from a local factory.

 Environmentalists have raised concerns over increasing construction activities, real estate development, and disturbance affecting the wetland and birds.
 A proposed construction and demolition (C&D) plant by a multinational construction firm, approved by the Gurgaon Municipal Corporation, has raised fresh concerns over habitat loss, dust pollution, and disturbance to the wetland and its rich bird life.
 A study of birds in the wetland carried out between 2015 and 2017 noted the following major threats to birds: habitat alteration, weed infestation, water scarcity, and discharge of untreated domestic sewage and industrial effluents.

 The loss of wetlands and pastures in Basai Wetland has also affected local people, specifically potters and those keeping livestock, whose traditional livelihoods have been eroded and they have had to move into other occupations.